deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/ClassificationData.rst

 The Classification Data Class
 =============================

-The ClassificationData class represents a CV classification task in deepchecks.
+The ClassificationData :doc:`data class </user-guide/vision/data-classes/index>` represents a CV classification task in deepchecks.
 It is a subclass of the :class:`~deepchecks.vision.VisionData` class and is used to load and preprocess data for a classification task.
 The ClassificationData class is containing additional data and general methods intended for easily accessing metadata